Indians reliever Clase suspended 80 games for PED violation

 “We fully support Major League Baseball’s policy and its efforts to eliminate performance-enhancing drugs from our game,” the team said in a statement.
 “We have been in contact with Emmanuel, and we will welcome him back after the discipline has been served. ”

+The Indians sent Kluber, the ace of their staff for the past five years, to Texas in December for outfielder Delino DeShields and Clase, whose fastball has been clocked at over 100 mph.
+Clase strained a shoulder muscle in spring training and didn’t appear in an exhibition game before the virus outbreak shut baseball down.

+Clase returned to the Dominican Republic once the season was put on hold.

-Clase made his debut with the Rangers in August.
-He appeared in 21 games, going 2-3 with a 2.31 ERA.
+He made his debut with the Rangers in August.
+Clase appeared in 21 games, going 2-3 with a 2.31 ERA.
 He struck out 21 in 23 1-3 innings.

 Clase is scheduled to make $564,800 this season.